bricev/AssetDistributor/README.md

 $adapters[] = new VimeoAdapter($owner, $configPath);
 ```

-Or you can retrieve the `AdapterCollection` from the cache:
+You also can retrieve the `AdapterCollection` from the cache:
 ```php
 $adapters = AdapterCollection::buildForAsset($asset, $owner, $configPath);
 ```